Expert tips for reducing property risk at your short-term rental

-Summer vacation season has truly arrived, and bookings for short-term rentals are on the rise.
+Summer vacation season has well and truly arrived, and bookings for short-term rentals are on the rise.
 My expectation is that short-term rentals will be the preferred accommodation option in the upcoming months as people look for the safety and comfort of a home away from home.
-To capitalize on this demand after such a tough year, it’s more important than ever that property managers and owners protect themselves from unnecessary risk and, ultimately, cost.
+To capitalise on this demand after such a tough year, it’s more important than ever that property managers and owners protect themselves from unnecessary risk and, ultimately, cost.

 So, how can short-term rental property owners and managers prepare for a financially strong yet safe summer?
 Here, I explore why guest screening and tailored insurance are fast becoming integral parts of property management, while sharing my tips on reducing risk at your property.

 The first step and necessary precaution to protect your property is to consider your insurance coverage.
 Navigating the complex world of specialist insurance can be a pain point for many property owners and managers.
 After all, who likes to dwell on the worst case scenario?
 But when it comes to insuring your short-term rental property, it’s essential that you have the right tailored coverage in place for peace of mind in the event that something goes wrong.

 A robust damage liability insurance product for home, contents and bodily injury will remove any friction between owner, manager and guest, and ultimately ensure a more profitable and happy stay for all.

 Having a comprehensive insurance solution organised is key to reducing risk at your short-term rental.
 But a further step towards avoiding property damage is managing misconduct by encouraging respectful guests to book your property.